Police, DA probing Johnstown bar owner's death as a homicide

 Someone found Ross still alive but injured on Monday morning at his bar, the Freight Station, officials said.
 That person called 911 at about 11 a.m.
 Monday after finding Ross injured, apparently from a fall.

-However, an autopsy conducted Wednesday confirmed that Ross died from multiple blunt-force trauma, injuries consistent with an assault, Cambria County Coroner Jeffrey Lees said.
+However, an autopsy conducted Wednesday revealed that Ross died from multiple blunt-force trauma, injuries consistent with an assault, Cambria County Coroner Jeffrey Lees said.

 "Therefore, the manner of death is being ruled a homicide," Lees said at a press conference Friday at the Johnstown Police Department.